 Sparse, thin eyebrows are an instant ager.
 But, full, well-groomed eyebrows can frame your face and make you look years younger.
 Getting brows that look perfect can be difficult if yours are sparse due to overplucking, an underlying medical issue or the aging process.
 “We lose hair on our brows just like we lose hair on our heads,” says Beverly Hills, CA hair restoration specialist Dr. Craig Ziering.
 “After the normal growth cycle, our brow hair can come back in a thinner and more sparse.”
 Luckily, you don’t have to settle for patchy brows.
 These fixes can help you achieve the look you want.

 If the cause is a medical condition, a brow pencil can create a more uniform look.

 According to Washington, D.C. dermatologist Elizabeth Tanzi, MD, if your eyebrow hair is falling out, it may be a symptom of an underlying disorder.
 “Thinning brows can be a sign of a condition like eczema, alopecia or an underactive thyroid, all of which can cause you to lose your hair.”
-An easy way to transform thin, out-of-shape brows is with a brow pencil, like the Byredo All in One Refillable Brow Pencil ($42) which has a teardrop shaped tip to help draw on hairs to shape, define and fill in sparse areas.
+An easy way to transform thin, out-of-shape brows is with a brow pencil, like KIMIKO Beauty Super Fine Eyebrow Pencil Automatique ($31) which has fine point tip to help smoothly and easily draw on hairs to shape, define and fill in sparse areas.

 If the cause is overplucking, revive sparse areas with a brow serum.

 Overplucking is a common grooming mistake, but it’s also one of the biggest reasons for hair loss in the eyebrows.
 “Eventually, the plucked hair grows back in, but after a while, the growth rate shortens a bit with each cycle,” says New York hair restoration surgeon Carols Wesley, MD.
 “The areas that have been overplucked come back shorter and thinner, leading to long-term thinning.”
-Try a strengthening brow growth serum like which VIVI Naturals Sagano ($68), a superfood serum that contains plant peptides, adaptogens, amino acids and vitamins to help support the growth of thicker brows and includes disposable applicators for a more hygienic routine.
+Try a strengthening brow growth serum like Anastasia Beverly Hills Brow Genius ($65), which contains peptides, biotin and castor oil to help keep brow hairs softer and fuller.

 If the cause is a poor diet, thicken existing hairs with a tinted brow wax.